diegorufe/rfpyweb/README.md

         Method to check value is empty
         :param value: to check
         :return: True if value is None or non instance of str or value.strip() == ""
         """
+>

+    @staticmethod
+    def split(value, separator):
+        """
+        Method for split str
+        :param value: to split
+        :param separator: for apply split
+        :return: data split if value is not empty and separator is not None
+        """